Dates

 |

-Tea, coffee, Milo and cordial will also be available all day on a self-serve
+Tea, coffee, cordial and fruit will also be available all day on a self-serve

 basis.